Muscle Strain

 Quick summary:

-• A muscle strain happens when muscle fibres overload or partially tear.
+- A muscle strain happens when muscle fibres overload or tear.

-• Common signs include sudden pain, tightness, weakness, and pain with stretching or loading.
+- Symptoms often include sharp pain, tightness, weakness, and pain with loading.

-• Mild strains may settle in a few weeks, while larger tears often take longer.
+- Mild strains may settle in a few weeks; larger tears often take longer.

-• Early management usually includes relative rest, compression, and staged reloading.
+- Early care usually uses relative rest, compression, and gentle movement.

 What is a muscle strain?

-A muscle strain occurs when muscle fibres overload, overstretch, or develop small tears.
-This can happen in one moment, such as sprinting, kicking, slipping, or lifting, or it can build over time when fatigue reduces control and tissue capacity.
-For a broader overview, see soft tissue injuries.
+A muscle strain is an overload injury where muscle fibres stretch beyond tolerance or develop small tears.
+It may happen in one moment, such as sprinting, kicking, slipping, or lifting.
+It can also build when repeated load, fatigue, or poor recovery reduces tissue capacity.

 Fatigue-related muscle strains

 Not every strain happens during sport.
-Sustained positions, repeated lifting, awkward postures, and long days at work can overload muscles as well.
-For instance, prolonged sitting, driving, or screen time may contribute to back, neck, and shoulder fatigue.
-One modern example is text neck, where neck and shoulder muscles work harder to hold the head forward.
+Sustained positions, repeated lifting, awkward postures, and long work days can overload muscles.
+For example, prolonged sitting, driving, or screen time may contribute to neck, shoulder, and back muscle fatigue.
+One common example is text neck, where the neck and shoulder muscles work harder to hold the head forward.

 Overuse soreness vs a strain